 Rationale:

 Although the ICANN Community is still awaiting the final report for the PDP on IGO-INGO Access to Curative Rights Protection Mechanisms, preliminary communications indicate that the Working Group’s proposal will conflict with GAC advice on the issue and GAC input to the PDP as well as the comments of over 20 IGOs who submitted comments to the Working Group’s draft report.
 The Board plays an important role in ensuring the proper application of the ICANN Bylaws and GNSO Operating Procedures, and the GAC expects that a basic safeguard would be a close Board review of GNSO policy recommendations, especially where such recommendations directly contradict GAC advice.

+March 2018 (San Juan Communique):

+Noting ongoing developments in the PDP on IGO access to curative rights protection mechanisms, which the GAC is monitoring closely, the GAC affirms its advice from previous Communiqués concerning preventative protection of IGO identifiers, recalls the importance of maintaining temporary protections until a permanent resolution on IGO identifiers is reached in order prevent irreparable harm to IGOs and

+a. advises the ICANN Board to [e]nsure that the list of IGOs eligible for preventative protection is as accurate and complete as possible.

+Rationale:

+Despite indications to the contrary, the GNSO has still not concluded its PDP on curative rights protection mechanisms.
+The GAC and IGOs remain fully engaged on this issue and emphasize that a removal of interim protections before a permanent decision on IGO acronym protection is taken could result in irreparable harm to IGOs.
+In the interim, ICANN has moved forward to implement GAC advice related to protection of IGO full names at the second level.
+These protections will be based on a list of IGOs that fulfil previously agreed-upon criteria.
+To ensure this advice is effectively implemented, following significant work undertaken by IGOs resulting in significant progress on compiling this list, a focused effort is needed to contact remaining IGOs, so their names are protected accurately in the chosen two languages.
+ICANN has been in contact with the OECD and WIPO on this initiative, which the GAC supports.

 Annex G – Final Memo from External Legal Expert